Lizard: Aging

 A significant component of aging in the painted dragon lizard Ctenophorus pictus is fading breeding colors.
 By manipulating superoxide levels (using a superoxide dismutase mimetic) it was shown that this fading coloration is likely due to gradual loss with lizard age of an innate capacity for antioxidation due to increasing DNA damage.

 Behaviour

 Diurnality and thermoregulation

 The majority of lizard species are active during the day, though some are active at night, notably geckos.
 As ectotherms, lizards have a limited ability to regulate their body temperature, and must seek out and bask in sunlight to gain enough heat to become fully active.
 Thermoregulation behavior can be beneficial in the short term for lizards as it allows the ability to buffer environmental variation and endure climate warming.

-In high altitudes, the Podarcis hispaniscus responds to higher temperature with a darker dorsal coloration to prevent UV-radiation and background matching.
+In high altitudes, the Podarcis hispanicus responds to higher temperature with a darker dorsal coloration to prevent UV-radiation and background matching.
 Their thermoregulatory mechanisms also allow the lizard to maintain their ideal body temperature for optimal mobility.